On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Cue decomposition and cue expert fusion

 In this section we introduce the different methods that extract image cues and cue combinations from a given base dataset (original dataset with all cues), from which we train cue and cue combination experts.

-\paragraph{Color (C) Cue Extraction} Most cue extractions presented in this work modify the base dataset.
-In order to isolate the color information, we do not modify the base dataset but constrain the cue expert, i.e., the neural network, to process a single pixel's color values via $(1 \times 1)$-convolutions.
+\paragraph{Color (C) cue extraction.} In order to isolate the color information, we do not modify the base dataset but constrain the cue expert, i.e., the neural network, to process a single pixel's color values via $(1 \times 1)$-convolutions.
 This prevents the model from learning spatial patterns such as shapes or textures.
 Furthermore, we decompose color into two components: its gray value (V) and its chromatic value (HS) by switching to the HSV color space and discarding the value channel.
 Gray values are obtained by averaging or maximizing RGB channels to extract the degree of darkness or lightness of a given color.
 In what follows, we use the shorthand \textbf{C=V+HS} to refer to the respective cues.